mvallebr/site_mvalle/_posts/2023-09-02-your-team-and-the-american-civil-war.markdown

 - Manager M gives orders to subordinates S1 and S2.
 The orders given to S1 have a bad outcome and S1 is blamed for the outcome.
 The orders given to S2 have a good outcome and M showcases how good was the outcome due to management decisions.

 - There are 3 engineers in a team, they are told they all make decisions as a team, and the whole team takes responsibility for the decisions.
 Engineer A wanted to cause an impact and make a big contribution to the team, but because decisions have to be made by all, A can never implement those ideas, because the rest of the team won't be willing to try.

+- A manager motivates a team by making everyone feel super special and work harder, making promises like "better work environment" when some milestones are reached, without any intention of (or power to) fulfilling the promise, just lying as a mean to achieving the ends.

 What do you think about the scenarios above?
 Have you ever seen them in practice?
 Are those all fair scenarios?
 Do you think it's easy to define the boundary between what's acceptable/normal at a workplace, and what's a "slavery mindset"?